geo-frontend/nlmaps/README.md

 **Web browser:**

-download the appropriate `nlmaps-<maplib>.min.js` from [here](https://gitlab.com/wm2017/nlmaps/blob/master/dist/nlmaps-leaflet.iife.js) (select the appropriate file and click on the 'download raw' button from the top right section above the file).
+download the appropriate `nlmaps-<maplib>.min.js` from [here](https://github.com/hpfast/nlmaps/releases/latest) (Download and extract the source code and select the appropriate file from the `dist` directory).
 When you include the script in your web page, you will have a `bgLayer()` function available which works with the respective map library.

 **NodeJS:**